Douglas E. Moore: Later life in Washington, D.C.

 At the height of the Durham movement he had fostered for so long, Moore suddenly left the city.
 Along with Lawson, he was forced out of King's SCLC after several of the organization's members began to regard him as too radical and a threat.
 Disillusioned, Moore resigned as pastor of Asbury Temple Methodist Church and moved to Central Africa.
 Spending several years as a missionary in the Belgian Congo, he gradually underwent a change in his political views, adopting an even more radical, anti-colonial stance.
 When he returned to the United States, Moore settled down in Washington, D.C.
 He demonstrated the change in his political ideology by becoming the leader of the D.C.
 Black United Front, a black nationalist organization.
 Moore also ran for – and won – a position on the Council of the District of Columbia in 1974.
 His uncompromising attitude won him many friends and enemies alike.
 During his term, Moore ran into trouble with the law.
 Exhibiting behavior that contradicted his peaceful teachings of the past, Moore was convicted in 1976 of assaulting a white tow truck driver and put under probation.
 In 1981, he violated one of its conditions and served six months in jail after refusing to take a court-ordered psychiatric exam.

-Soon after his run-in with the law, Moore concluded that the key to African-American success in America was economics, not politics.
+Soon after his run-in with the law, Moore turned his sights on economic mobility.
 He began a career as a “corporate gadfly” and constantly badgered stockholders with questions about the racial biases present in their hiring practices.
-Later, Moore decided to enter the business world himself.
-He owned an energy company that regularly received multimillion-dollar contracts from the Potomac Electric Power Company and Washington Gas Light Company.
+Moore would later acquire an energy company that regularly received multimillion-dollar contracts from the Potomac Electric Power Company and Washington Gas Light Company.
 Moore served as the pastor of Elijah Methodist Church in Poolesville, Maryland.
 In 2002, he made a brief return to the political scene by running against Anthony A. Williams for mayor of Washington, D.C.
 He failed to drum up the widespread support necessary to mount a serious challenge in the race, however, and did not win.

 Reverend Douglas E. Moore died August 22, 2019, after brief hospitalization in Clinton, Maryland.
 He was 91.
 The cause of death was Alzheimer's disease and pneumonia.